ThinhNguyenV/Analysis-of-factors-affecting-player-transfer-value/README.md

 - Height, weight, age
 - Goal, Assist
 - Minutes-player
-# So, we can predict player salary.
+# So, we can predict player salary for each reason.